firstep-ai/AI-Infra/Interview.md

 # Why do you think you are a good fit for this position?

-I think I am a very good fit for Rakuten's AI Infra Engineer job for three main reasons:
+I think I am a very good fit for Rakuten's AI Infra Engineer job for several reasons:
 First, I have direct and deep experience in making LLM inference faster and building high-performance AI Infra.
 My work on vLLM shows I can optimize and integrate complex AI models for quick deployment.

 Second, I have strong knowledge and practice in distributed computing (TP, PP, DP, ZeRO).
 This is very important for building and keeping big AI infrastructure.
 My experience in the "AI Sabah" project, where I fixed hardware limits, also shows I can solve problems.